hemanta212/blogger-cli/README.md

 ## Features
 * Robust conversion of ipynb notebooks with great support for mobile devices as well.
-* Built in support for disqus, google analytics, navigation bar, mathjax and code highlighting.
+* Built-in support for disqus, google analytics, navigation bar, mathjax and code highlighting.
 * Blog management: updating index, parsing out images, managing topics and metadata.
 * Write and post blogs from android or any micro device.
 All that is required is command line with python and pip.
 * Built in design, blog_templates for rapidly setting up your blog from scratch.